 Since most of these figures in the past 20 years have all been relatively similar, all of this research led my curiosities to “When was Endo first discovered?”

 Ivo Brosens (Professor Emeritus of the Catholic University Leuven, Belgium) and Giuseppe Benagiano (of the Sapienza University of Rome’s Department of Gynecology-Obstetrics & Urology) wrote an article in 2011 entitled, “Endometriosis, a Modern Syndrome.”
 They state that Thomas Cullen was the first to accurately describe and classify Endometriosis.
-Further research shows Mr. Cullen’s discovery was back in 1908, just a little over 100 years ago!
+Further research shows Mr. Cullen’s discovery was back in 1908, over 100 years ago!
 We’ll get there…

 In 1880, Malaria parasites were discovered in a patient’s bloodstream.
 During the building of the Panama Canal and the occupation of Cuba, the U.S. upped it’s efforts to control the disease and successfully “eliminated” it from the U.S. by the efforts of the Center for Disease Control in 1951.
 It took 70 years from discovery to cure.